nonconforme/fps-test/README.md

-# cplan-tracker
+# FPS Test
-C-Plan Tracker - A Multiplayer FPS Game Made With Godot Engine
+A FPS Game Made With Godot Engine

 This template requires latest git compiled from source version of godot engine & gdnet module.